SilentVoid13/Silent_Pass/README.md

 # Silent_Pass

-Silent_Pass is a cross-platform browser credential harvester written in pure C.
+Silent_Pass is a cross-platform software credential harvester written in pure C.

 It currently supports Linux and Windows OS.
 32 bit version is available, so it should work on most of the machines, even older ones.